smayzes/eve/README.md

 Eve will connect to your Slack account and will then respond to messages mentioning her and DMs.

 ## Roadmap
-Eve is currently in an early alpha stage, and as such things are changing quickly.
+Eve is currently in an early stage, and as such things are changing quickly.
 Currently, there are a number of commands:

 - Hello (`Hi, @eve`)
 - Thanks (`Thanks, @eve`)
 - Ping (`@eve ping`)
 - Pun (`@eve pun`)
 - Sandwich (`@eve make me a sandwich`)
-- Slap (`@eve slap @someone`)
+- Slap (`@eve slap @someone`, `@eve slap @someone @someonelse`)
+- Eight Ball (`@eve 8-ball`)
+- Calculate (`@eve calculate 2x + 3y --x=2 --y=4`)
+- Giphy (`@eve giphy test`)

 The roadmap is as follows:

-1. Refactor and make adding commands even easier
-2. Add throttling:
+1. Add throttling:
     - Per-user per-command throttling
     - Per-command global throttling
-3. Make it easier to interact with users
-4. Persistent caching / state
+2. Persistent caching / state
-5. User moderation
+3. User moderation
-6. Tests!
+4. Tests!

 As always, the roadmap is open to suggestions from the community and code contributions are welcomed and encouraged!
+In addition to this, improvements to the code quality and structure / architecture are always welcome additions.

 ## Contributing
 Contribute to Eve by forking the repository, making your changes in your fork and submitting a PR.
 The code follows some simple coding standards: